 (Image will be Uploaded soon)

 The chemical energy definition physics is as follows.

-Chemical energy refers to the potential of chemical substances for undergoing chemical reactions and get transformed into another newer substance.
+Chemical energy refers to the potential of chemical substances for undergoing chemical reactions and getting transformed into another newer substance.
 In simpler terms, it is the energy that is stored in the bonds of chemical compounds such as atoms and molecules.

 Chemical energy is released when a substance undergoes a chemical reaction and produces heat mostly in the form of a by-product.
 This reaction is known to be an exothermic reaction.
-Some of the examples of the stored chemical energy include natural gas, biomass, coal, petroleum and batteries.
+Some of the examples of stored chemical energy include natural gas, biomass, coal, petroleum and batteries.

 Generally, when chemical energy tends to get released from a substance, it gets transformed entirely into a newer substance.
 An example of this is that when an ongoing explosion goes off, the chemical energy present in it gets transferred to the surroundings in the form of kinetic energy, thermal energy and sound energy.